 "The 8th wonder of the world!" - Oyster Jim

-This attention is Ucluelet’s and Oyster Jim’s living legacy - for his original concept and ongoing contribution he was awarded Ucluelet’s Citizen of the Year.
-Read full article
+This attention is Ucluelet’s and Oyster Jim’s living legacy - earning his Ucluelet’s Citizen of the Year, BC's Community Service Award and Canada's Meritorious Service metal.

 OPENING of Ancient Cedars